craftcms/shopify/README.md

 Unlike products, variants in Craft…

-- …are represented exactly as [the API](https://shopify.dev/api/admin-rest/2023-10/resources/product-variant#resource-object) returns them;
+- …are represented as [the API](https://shopify.dev/api/admin-rest/2023-10/resources/product-variant#resource-object) returns them;
+- …the `metafields` property is accessible in addition to the API’s returned properties;
 - …use Shopify’s convention of underscores in property names instead of exposing [camel-cased equivalents](#native-attributes);
 - …are plain associative arrays;
 - …have no methods of their own;